revaniarrr/revaniarrr/README.md

 I'm Revania Sabita Raharja,
 Junior Front-End developer from Pandaan, Indonesian.

 i'm a novice programmer who still want to learn more and more.
-I'm a diligent and disciplined person in doing something that I'm working on
+I'm a diligent and disciplined person in doing something that I'm working on.
+I can work as team or individually well.

 - 🔭 I’m currently studying on SMK Telkom Malang
 - 🌱 I’m currently learning Frontend Web Development